bocharsky-bw/Arrayzy/README.md

 ### createFromString

-Creates an instance array from a simple PHP `string` with specified separator:
+Creates an array from a simple PHP `string` with specified separator:

 ``` php
 $a = A::createFromString('a;b;c', ';');